sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-forecast/hcpps-rest-ps-forecast.md

 Request Type   | <code><b>POST</b></code>
 URL            | <code><b>C4PAURL</b></code>`/api/analytics/forecast`

-As you can notice the only difference here, is that you don't use the "sync" keyword in the URL.
+As you can notice the only difference here, is that you don't use the ***sync*** keyword in the URL.

 Select the **Authorization** tab and fill in the same details as in the previous call.